paulprzybylowski/paulprzybylowski/README.md

 - 📫 How to reach me:  paul.daniel.przybylowski@gmail.com

-- ⚡ Fun fact: I enjoy reading and writing, jiu jitsu, music, and permaculture.
+- ⚡ Fun fact: I enjoy reading and writing, jiu jitsu, music, and permaculture

+Thank you for visiting my Github! 🙏